mrthomaschin/koinonia-coffee-project/COMPLETE_SETUP_GUIDE.md

    - Verify NO new emails are sent
    - Check response shows `emailsSent: 0`

-##### Production Testing

-Once deployed to production, the scheduled function runs automatically every 10 minutes.
-No manual triggering needed.

-1. Create a test order through checkout
-2. Verify it appears in Notion with Fulfillment = "Pending"
-3. Update Fulfillment status to "Shipped" in Notion
-4. Wait up to 10 minutes
-5. Check:
-   - Customer receives "Shipped" email
-   - `Shipped Email Sent` checkbox is checked in Notion
-6. Update Fulfillment to "Delivered"
-7. Wait up to 10 minutes
-8. Check:
-   - Customer receives "Delivered" email
-   - `Delivered Email Sent` checkbox is checked in Notion

 ### Monitoring

 View logs to monitor the scheduled function: